 The 3-year fast track is essentially the same degree as the four-year variant, but in a more intensive and challenging format with some slight differences in course and project content and with more self-study.
-Because ES3 is offered to students with advanced secondary school diplomas, some courses from the four-year programme are combined and covered in intensive courses at a faster pace.
+Because ES3 is offered to students with advanced secondary school diplomas, some courses from the four-year programme are combined and some content is covered in an intensive 'bootcamp' that moves through the material at a faster pace.